vbacollective/riff/README.md

 - Always call `RiffClose` on exit.

 > [!NOTE]
 > Riff is a pure VBA engine with a native callback bridge.
 It is highly capable for Office, but it is still hosted inside Excel, PowerPoint, Word, or Access.
 If the host application or the entire system stalls hard enough, audio scheduling can be affected.
-Adaptive buffering reduces this, but a fully independent audio thread would require a native backend.
+Adaptive buffering and overload protection reduce this, but a fully independent audio thread would require a native backend.

 ## License